Skip to main content

 Screenshot from 2021-11-05 14-02-29-1

-To see the detailed findings for your scan, you can go directly to AppSweep by clicking View more details on AppSweep:
+To see the detailed findings for your scan, you can go directly to AppSweep by clicking View more details on AppSweep.

-Reminder: The AppSweep GitHub App uses the commit hash to identify which commit the results should be attached to.
+Note: The AppSweep GitHub App uses the commit hash to identify which commit the results should be attached to.
 Therefore, it is required to push this commit to GitHub before the analysis is finished.
 If the commit is not pushed yet, the results can still be viewed inside AppSweep.

 Did this answer your question?